autolens.Tracer#

 GridIrregular2D(grid=[(centre_y_0, centre_x_0), (centre_y_1, centre_x_1), (centre_y_2, centre_x_2)])

-This is used for visualization, for example plotting the centres of all mass profiles colored by their profile.
+The primary use of this function is to extract the attributes of profiles for visualization, for example plotting the centres of all mass profiles colored by their profile over the tracer’s image.

-For example, if a tracer has an image-plane with a galaxy with a light profile and a source-plane with a galaxy with a light profile, the following:
+For example, if a tracer has an image-plane with a galaxy with a light profile and a source-plane with a galaxy with a light profile, the input:

 tracer.extract_attributes_of_planes(cls=LightProfile, name=”axis_ratio”)